xiaoyu518/genofunc/README.md

 ### Changelog(v1.1)

+    > Added options "virus-type" to reference_matcher to deal with DNA virus type which raw sequences may not be on the forward strand.
+    > Added options "percentage-match" to reference_matcher to filter out raw sequences which do not match to reference based on a certain threshold. e.g. the default value 0.1 implies only a match of 90% to a certain reference will be passed out to the output file.
     > Added function to annotated DNA viruses which contains "complement" under annotation tab within GenBank.
 This is treated as a "-" sign within the reference/annotation file gene coordinate and read as a "reverse complement" when extracted using feature_extractor.
     > Minor bug fixes.